-Any material that remains in place will be accepted with a composite pay factor CPF as determined by 334-8, or as determined by the Engineer.
+Any material that remains in place will be accepted with a CPF as determined by 334-8, or as determined by the Engineer.

 If the defective material is due to a gradation, asphalt binder content or density failure, upon the approval of the Engineer the Contractor may perform delineation tests on roadway cores in lieu of an engineering analysis to determine the limits of the defective material that may require removal and replacement.
 Prior to any delineation testing, all sampling locations shall be approved by the Engineer.
 All delineation sampling and testing shall be monitored and verified by the Engineer.
 For materials that are defective due to air voids, an engineering analysis is required.

-When evaluating defective material by engineering analysis or delineation testing, at a minimum, evaluate all material located between passing QC, Process ControlPC or Independent VerificationIV test results. -Exceptions to this requirement shall be approved by the Engineer.
+When evaluating defective material by engineering analysis or delineation testing, at a minimum, evaluate all material located between passing QC, PC or IV test results.
+Exceptions to this requirement shall be approved by the Engineer.